willGraham01/PiranhasHalfyord/plot/scenes/03-ordo-magicae.md

 ## Arriving from the Magistrate's Office

 The party will arrive to find Jenessa preparing to close up the shop that runs from the ground floor of the Ordo.
-Groubun will be in the lab - officially working on experiments but in reality putting the finishing touches on some more potions for the heist tomorrow, which he is planning to deliver to the Shattered Teeth tonight.
+Groubun will be in the lab - officially working on experiments but in reality putting the finishing touches on some more potions for the heist tomorrow, which he is planning to deliver to the Piranhas tonight.
 The other Ordo staff members are absent, save for one who is taking a break in the living area on the middle floor of the building.

 Jenessa will greet them as if they were customers when they enter the lobby, explaining that the shop is closed for the day and making an offhand comment that "there isn't much to browse anyway".